What is depression?

 Depression: you're not alone

 Isolation is a common symptom of depression, however it is always important to remember you're not alone.
 Learning how others have learned how to live with and cope effectively with periods of depression can be comforting and help you to make that first step to seek help.
-The following personal accounts show how a number of inspirational individuals have dealt with their own experiences:

 Depression – frequently asked questions